samphamdotnetmicroservices02/Play.Infra/README.md

 $apiGatewayAppNameLocal="playeconomyapigateway"
 helm install emissary-ingress datawire/emissary-ingress --set nameOverride=$apiGatewayAppNameLocal -n $emissarynamespace --create-namespace

+For mac
 helm install emissary-ingress datawire/emissary-ingress --set ingress.hostname=$apiGatewayAppNameLocal -n $emissarynamespace --create-namespace

+For window (because when running docker on wondow the "wslrelay.exe" and "com.docker.backend.exe" will use the port 443.
+Hence when we install emissary-ingress through the command line below, it will return an error - Run this command line to see the result " ") helm install emissary-ingress datawire/emissary-ingress --set ingress.hostname=$apiGatewayAppNameLocal,ingress.port=8443 -n $emissarynamespace --create-namespace

 helm list -n $emissarynamespace (verify Helm release from command above)